thanusiv/Link-s-True-Journey/README.md

 ## Acknowledgements

-- Thanks to [DevianArt](https://www.deviantart.com/) for allowing me to use their sprites/images
+- Thanks to [DevianArt](https://www.deviantart.com/) for hosting and allowing me to use their sprites/images